MultiSafepay/docs/content/api/orders/manual-capture-partial.md

 - Decimal currencies: Value for 10 EUR = 1000 (1000 cents)
 - Zero-decimal currencies: Value for ¥10 = 10

-For partial captures, specify the amount to capture.
+Specify the amount to capture.

 ----------------
 `new_order_id` | string | optional